VictoriaMetrics/VictoriaMetrics/deployment/docker/README.md

 #### Docker compose

-To spin-up setup of VictoriaMetrics, Prometheus and Grafana run following command:
+To spin-up setup of VictoriaMetrics, vmagent and Grafana run following command:

 `docker-compose up`